Living with a Thai Woman

-In Isaan I have met some impressive female characters in the village that have a real grounded presence and seem to have that confidence that can come from a life of successfully coping with a pretty demanding life.
-These are not rollover, weak women taking on an inferior position in life.
-Gaun’s mama lost her husband early in life and was left with seven kids and a farm to run.
-She keeps an eye on Gaun to make sure I am well fed 🙂 but that background shows through in my eyes anyway.
+For the many people who here dropped in to see us, about 80 so far, and our beautiful house and tropical garden In Isaan and have met Gaun, you will have found a confident, impressively happy person who takes immense care to ensure you are well looked after.
+This is caring from a position of self-confidence and a unselfish desire to please.
+Gaun is like many of the impressive female characters in the village that have a real grounded presence and seem to have that confidence that can come from a life of successfully coping with a pretty demanding life.
+These are not weak women taking on an inferior position in life.
+Gaun’s mama is such an example.
+She lost her husband early in life, when Gaun was five years old, and was left with seven kids, sixteen buffalo and a farm to run.
+She never remarried.

 HINT: If you do meet a Thai lady for a long term relationship you might find that you have a partner willing to take on the more traditional role of homemaker that we seemed to have largely lost in the West as a result of all sorts of role conflicts and stresses.
 You might also find yourself with a strong individual who doesn’t see herself as being in a lesser role just because she does the cooking!